codio/site/source/docs/project/stacks/new.html.md

 full_width: true
 ---

-> **IMPORTANT NOTICE**
->
-> We are currently rolling out a new generation of Codio Boxes that will provide far greater power and control for you, as well as improved stability.
-These new Boxes provide full `sudo` (root) access, which means you no longer need to use the Box Parts package management system to install software.
-Instead, you can use the [apt](https://help.ubuntu.com/community/AptGet/Howto) package manager, which provides thousands of software packages that are maintained by the Ubuntu community.

 If you can't find an existing Stack that is ready to use, then you can configure Stack components within a Codio project and then add it to your Stack library.